mietek/pol/README.md

 #### 3.6.3 Initialization

 The dictionary is built into your program and is presumably initialized by your compiler.
-This is centainly true if you have fixed-size entries.
+This is certainly true if you have fixed-size entries.
 Variable-sized entries must be linked together, however, and this can be beyond the ability of your compiler, especially if you have multiple chains.

 In such a case, it is a simple matter to write a loop that scans the dictionary and establishes the links.
-It should scan the core occupied by the dictionary and recognise an entry by some unique flag (7's in the link field).
+It should scan the core occupied by the dictionary and recognized an entry by some unique flag (7's in the link field).
 It can the pick up the word, scramble it and add it to the appropriate chain.

 This is purely temporary code.
 Although it may call permanent subroutines to scramble and link, the initialization code will have no further use.
 Thus it should be placed where it can be overlaid as the program proceeds.
 The message buffer, if large enough, or the disk buffer are possibilities.